Rohitsinghos/live_covid_update_react.js_app/README.md

 # Getting Started with Create React App

+# made an app (call in react.js) live covid update app one for INDIA and one blow section for my STATE CHHATTISGARH

+# it is my first intraction project on react.js .
+# i used some css animation to it...look more interesting!

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+# This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts